History of Singapore in Timeline

 In 2008, 32% of healthcare in Singapore was funded by the government.

-In 2008, Singapore hosted the Singapore Grand Prix at the Marina Bay Street Circuit, which was the inaugural Formula One night race and the first F1 street race in Asia.
+In 2008, Singapore began hosting a round of the Formula One World Championship with the Singapore Grand Prix at the Marina Bay Street Circuit, marking the inaugural F1 night race and the first F1 street race in Asia.

-2008: Singapore's women's table tennis team wins silver at the Beijing Olympics
+2008: Singapore's women's table tennis team win silver at the Beijing Olympics

 In 2008, Singapore's women's table tennis team won silver at the Beijing Olympics.

-October 2009: Founding of the ASEAN Basketball League
+October 2009: Foundation of the ASEAN Basketball League

 In October 2009, the ASEAN Basketball League was founded, with the Singapore Slingers as one of the inaugural teams.

-In 2009, 20% of all students in Singaporean universities were international students—the maximum cap allowed, a majority from ASEAN, China and India.
+In 2009, 20% of all students in Singaporean universities were international students—the maximum cap allowed.

 In 2009, Singapore was removed from the Organisation for Economic Co-operation and Development (OECD) "liste grise" of tax havens.